MrGrappleMan/Fynelium-NT/README.md

 The tweaks are not guaranteed to work 100% of the time due to hardware diversity, your ISP running its servers on toasters, Microsoft or other factors.
 It tries its best to optimize Windows.

-There may be parts of this script that utilizes applications which have unethical intents, but only ethical parts are utilized.
+There may be parts of this script that utilizes externally sourced applications which -MAY- have unethical intents, but only ethical parts are utilized.
+Some may launch a GUI, the user is best suggested to only follow the instructions are per the script